What happens when I make a named report?

 If you’re a student, some options for you might include moving to another King’s Residence or alternative accommodation, changing classes, or a 'No Contact Agreement'.

-If you’re a member of staff, your line manager will consider if there are any changes to working arrangements which may be appropriate, for example to assist with limiting contact between you and the person you have made the report about.
+If you’re a member of staff, Human Resources your line manager will consider if there are any changes to working arrangements which may be appropriate, for example to assist with limiting contact between you and the person you have made the report about.

 Your complaint will be carefully reviewed and considered, and you will have the opportunity to discuss the process and the incident with the case manager who is investigating.
 The case manager may need to ask you for information about what has occurred.